 By the virtue of its ability to approximate any function(, ), Neural Network~(NN) based architectures have achieved massive success in learning complex input-output mappings from data.
-However, a mere knowledge of the input-output mapping falls short on a lot of situations especially that need to integrate beliefs in the model and where data is limited.
+However, mere knowledge of the input-output mapping falls short on a lot of situations especially that need to integrate beliefs in the model or where data is limited.
 Bayesian Neural Networks (BNN) are NN whose weights or parameters are expressed as a distribution rather than a deterministic value and learned using Bayesian inference.
 Their innate potential to simultaneously learn complex non-linear functions from data and express uncertainties have lent them a major role in our pursuit to develop more capable AI.
 In this blog post, I will cover their significance where traditional (deterministic) NNs fall short.
-I will also walk the readers through their foundational concepts that are fundamental to all flavours of BNN that are available out there today.
+I will also walk the readers through their foundational concepts that are fundamental to all flavors of BNN that are available out there today.

 What deterministic NNs lack:

 Mere knowledge of the input-output mapping by a NN is inadequate when it is needed to gauge predictive uncertainty in their predictions.
 This can be important when the data available is limited.
 NNs have a propensity to overfit to the data it sees.
 This makes it do unwarranted extrapolation to the unseen space of interest (see figure below).
 This problem is glaringly apparent when the seen data does not span the whole space of interest.
 Hence it would be useful to generate predictive uncertainties that could reflect the confidence of the predictor about its prediction.

 The probabilistic explanation behind these downsides of deterministic NN is it tries to evaluate the maximum likelihood point estimates or MLE by maximizing the likelihood of the seen data given the parameters of the NN (denoted as ) that is typically solved by using backpropagation.